Rendering Strategy

 Rendering mismatches

-- CSR for content sites — blank shell until JS loads, poor SEO and LCP
+- CSR for brochure sites — blank shell until JS loads, poor SEO and LCP

 - SSR everything — unnecessary server cost for truly static pages

-- choosing by framework default — not by route requirements
+- choosing by trend — not by route requirements

 - ignoring resilience — CSR fails hard when JS errors or networks stall